 In this guide, we’ll walk you through methods that won’t block the natural light and will transform your living space into a peaceful sanctuary.
 Dive in to discover how you can achieve tranquility without breaking the bank or compromising on aesthetics.

-You need to know what issues you will be dealing with while soundproofing a window first hand.
+You first need to know what issues you are dealing with when you’re trying to soundproof windows.

-Windows are the biggest weak links which allow exterior noise into your home.
-All your time, effort and money that you spend while soundproofing a house or just a room will go waste if you don’t do anything about the windows.
+Your existing window is the weakest link which allows exterior noise into your home.
+All your time, effort, and money that you spend while soundproofing a house or just a room will go to waste if you don’t do anything about the windows.

 Traffic noise and the neighbor’s dog barking causing sleepless nights?
-The most probable culprit is that door or window which is leaking sound into your house.
+The most probable culprit is that door or window that is leaking sound into your house.

 Unlike walls, doors and windows do not have that much mass to block sound from entering or leaving.

 Mass is a critical element in soundproofing.
 Drywall and MDF have a lot of mass and are thus, more effective in noise reduction.
 Windows are just the opposite because they are too light for the job.